Public transport in Spain has everything from high-speed trains racing at over 300km/h to century-old trams traipsing through medieval streets.

 - Local services: These services include Regional Express trains.
 Local services often stop at every station.

 Ticketing for Spanish trains was once comically complex, but Renfe has at least simplified the fares on offer.
 Seat reservations are mandatory for the majority of trains in Spain with some exceptions for local routes.
 Fare classes with Renfe are as follows:

-Spanish trains usually have two classes: Turista (second-class) and Preferente (first-class).
-On high-speed lines, Preferente passengers receive a hot meal and access to Sala Club lounges at the departure station.
-Some high-speed trains also have Turista Plus seats, which essentially amounts to a premium second-class seat that is more comfortable but without a complimentary meal.
+Spanish trains usually have two classes: standard (second-class) and comfort (first-class).
+On high-speed lines, comfort passengers receive a hot meal and access to Sala Club lounges at the departure station.

 Renfe usually opens ticket reservations either 90 days (for AVE trains) or 60 days (for all others) before departure.
 This isn’t always the case, however; some trains are only available with as little as a month to spare.